addetz/addetz.github.io/_posts/2021-07-10-lambda-bffs.markdown

 You can see the entire pitch for my talk on <a href="https://www.papercall.io/talks/198726" target="_blank">PaperCall.io</a>.

 ## The Preparation
-Okay, you've been selected to speak now!
+Okay, you've been selected to speak!
 Fantastic.
 Now it's time to start preparing in good time to make sure that you are doing justice to yourself and your pitch.

 Here are some helpful tips I've used during my conference preparation: